AlbertoKSUS/KUZO/README.md

 ### 3. Configure your environment

-Create a file called `secret.py` in the root directory and add your Spotify credentials:
+Create a file called `secret.py` in the root directory and add your credentials:

 ```python
 DISCORD_TOKEN = 'your_discord_token'